dmadon/too-good-to-waste/README.md

 ## Description
 A MERN stack single-page application that works with real-world data to solve a real-world challenge, food waste, with a focus on data and user demand.

+## Goal
+Partner grocery stores can update their inventory of food that must leave the store due to expiration.
+Users of the website can login and select food that is still good but would normally be thrown away and reserve/order items at a discounted price.
+The users would then go to their store location and pickup their order.
+This would not only save users money but also save food from being wasted.

 ## Technologies Used
 * React for the front end
 * GraphQL with a Node.js and Express.js server